Certified Management Accountant: Professional-level programmes

-Graduate Conversion Program (for Non-Accounting Graduates/ Non-Accounting Professionals).
+Graduate Conversion Program (for non-accounting graduates/non-accounting professionals)

-Students who have obtained a non-accounting degree, or are full members of recognized professional non-accounting bodies (e.g., Chartered Institute of Marketing) would have satisfied the broad educational objectives to enrol in the Graduate Conversion programme -which is to complete Stage 4 of the GMA programme prior to undertaking the CMA program.
+Students who have obtained a non-accounting degree, or are full members of recognized professional non-accounting bodies, such as the Chartered Institute of Marketing, would have satisfied the broad educational objectives to enrol in the Graduate Conversion programme, which is to complete Stage 4 of the GMA programme prior to undertaking the CMA program.
 A student completing the Graduate Conversion programme is eligible to join as a Graduate Management Accountant (GMA).

 A student completing the Graduate Management Accountant (GMA) program and having 3 years or more of business experience is eligible to join as an Associate Management Accountant (AMA).
 Such students can enrol for the post-graduate level CMA program at any time; but must successfully complete this program and also accumulate 5-years of business experience to be eligible to join as a Certified Management Accountant (CMA).

-CMA Program (for Accounting Graduates/Professional Accountants)
+CMA program (for accounting graduates/professional accountants)

-The flagship CMA Preparatory Program consists of two subjects:
+The flagship CMA preparatory program consists of two subjects: